rmatil/angular-cms/README.md

 Login to backend
 ================
-As until now, you have to generate a user entry in the database.
+As of now, you have to generate a user entry in the database.
 Use `sha512` as hash algorithm for field `passwordHash`.
-Navigate in your browser to `your-webserver/login` to login with specified username and credentials.
+Navigate in your browser to `your-webserver/login` to login with specified username and password.

 Registration Endpoint
 =====================
 Registration endpoint is specified at `api/registration/:token`